Java application UI automation library using Java Access Bridge technology.

 At the moment library contains basic level support for locators.

-The common locator types are name and role.
+The common locator types are

 To identify element with more than one property and can be used, for example:

 To address element within parent element > can be used, for example: